Generalized Assignment for Multi-Robot Systems via Distributed Branch-And-Price: Numerical Computations

 \section{Numerical Computations}

 In order to assess the performance and highlight the main features of our distributed algorithm, we provide a set of numerical computations.
+Simulations have been implemented on the DISROPT~\cite{farina2020disropt} toolbox and carried out on a laptop equipped with a $2.5$ GHz dual core processor and $16$ GB of RAM.
 In the following, we generate new problems, during the branching procedure, by adding constraints in the form $\varz_{i_k}=0$ and $\varz_{i_k}=1$, where $\varz_{i_k}$ is the first non-integer entry of the vector $\varz$.
 Regarding the order in which problems are extracted and solved, we adopt the widely used \emph{depth first} selection procedure,~\cite{martello1990knapsack}.
 In this approach, the generated problems are stored in a \emph{stack}, thereby the extraction procedure follows a LIFO approach.
 Each time a branching occurs, the new problems are placed on the top of the stack.
 In our implementation, we insert in the first position the problem in which $\varz_{i_k}=0$ is added at last.

 We perform Monte Carlo simulations on random \ac{GAP} instances.
 We generate such instances according to four different random models, usually referred to as Model A, B, C and D, of increasing difficulty.
 We refer the reader to \cite{savelsbergh1997branch} for a survey on such models.
 Let $\mathcal{U}(a,b)$ denote the discrete uniform distribution on the interval $[a,b]$.
 The data are generated as follows. \begin{itemize} \item \emph{Model A:} $\wel^A_{\indexa \indexb}\in\unif{10}{25}$, $\pel^A_{\indexa \indexb}\in\unif{5}{25}$ and $\vel^A_\indexa = 9(\Ntask /\Nag) + 0.4 \max_{1\leq \indexa \leq \Nag} \sum_{\indexb\in \mathcal{J}_\indexa^\star} \wel_{\indexa \indexb}$, with $\mathcal{J}_\indexa^\star:=\{\indexb\mid \indexa =\argmin_{r} \pel_{r\indexb} \}$. \item \emph{Model B:} $\wel^B_{\indexa \indexb}=\wel^A_{\indexa \indexb}$, $\pel^B_{\indexa \indexb}=\pel^A_{\indexa \indexb}$ and $\vel^B_\indexa=0.7 \vel^A_\indexa$. \item \emph{Model C:} $\wel^C_{\indexa \indexb}=\wel^A_{\indexa \indexb}$, $\pel^C_{\indexa \indexb}=\pel^A_{\indexa \indexb}$ and $\vel^C_\indexa = \sum_{1\leq \indexb \leq \Ntask}\wel_{\indexa \indexb}/m$. \item \emph{Model D:} $\wel^D_{\indexa \indexb}\in\unif{1}{100}$, $\pel^D_{\indexa \indexb} = 100 - \wel_{\indexa \indexb} + k$, with $k\in\unif{1}{21}$ and $\vel^D_\indexa =\vel^C_\indexa$. \end{itemize}